HellenTrotter/alx-system_engineering-devops/0x01-shell_permissions/README.md

 13.Script that changes the group ownership.
 14.Script that changes the owner and the group of all files and directories.
 15.Script that changes the owner and the group owner of a symbolic link.
+16.Script that changes ownership only if owned by another user.